eldoyle/PythonIntro/_episodes/08-ReadingandWritingTextFiles.md

 ### Writing a file is the same multi-step process
 Just like reading a file, we will open and write the file in multiple steps.
 1. Create a variable to hold the name of the file that we want to open.
 Often, this will be a new file that doesn't yet exist.
-2. Call a function to open the file.  this time, we will specify that we are opening the file to write into it!
+2. Call a function to open the file.
+This time, we will specify that we are opening the file to write into it!
 3. Write the data into the file.
 This requires some careful attention to formatting.
 4. When we are done, we should remember to close the file!